bpat714/msa-devops-2020-07/README.md

 - alternatively visit https://msa-2020-07.azurewebsites.net/ (note that the implementation is yet to be complete and therefore the website is not able to fetch data using Nasa API due to hidden key 🔑.
 There is yet work to be done to resolve this issue)

+### Description of Build and Release Pipeline
+- To Build the Pipeline I have used a starter pipeline on Azure which contains a YAML file